In Singapore, about 1,900 people are diagnosed with colorectal cancer every year. It is the most common form of cancer in men above the age of 50.

 Changes in bowel habits

-Every one of us will experience some changes in our bowel habit patterns from time to time.
-In a normal case, these will resolve within 2 weeks.
-If a person develops cancer in the rectum, it can feel like a lump of stool is stuck inside the rectum.
+If you develop cancer in the rectum, it can feel like a lump of stool is stuck inside your rectum.
 You will constantly feel like you need to pass stools but nothing comes out.

 Some factors to look out for are:

-In the more advanced stage of colorectal cancer, you may feel a lump in your abdomen (such as when you shower).
+In the more advanced stages of colorectal cancer, you may feel a lump in your abdomen (perhaps when you shower).
 Moreover, you may develop persistent abdominal bloating or suffer pain before passing stools.

 Blood in stools

-If you see blood in your stools or when you wipe after passing stools, you should consult your doctor for further advice.
-Colorectal cancer is not the commonest cause of blood in stools.
-With that said, it is the most important diagnosis to exclude.
+If you see blood in your stools or when you wipe yourself after passing stools, you should consult your doctor for further advice.
+Colorectal cancer is not the most common cause of blood in stools.
+With that said, it is the most important diagnosis that should be excluded.

 Mucus in stools

-If you pass mucus in your stools, it appears like clear phlegm mixed with stools.
+If you pass mucus in your stools, it will appear like clear phlegm mixed with stools.
 Sometimes, you may think you have diarrhoea.
-Instead, the stool is not watery but is solid and mixed with mucus.
+However, the stool is not watery but is solid and mixed with mucus.

 What happens when the cancer blocks your colon?